Restaurant at Kedleston Hall

 Serving a wide range of hot and cold lunches from 12 noon onwards, choose from local favourites including Derbyshire oatcakes and Owen Taylor sausages and mash.
 Vegetarian options are always available, please speak to the friendly team if you have any dietery requirements.
 Freshly made sandwiches and lighter lunches are available too.

 Families are always welcome and there is a 'pick and mix' style menu available for children and a selection of hot meals available daily.
-For warming of bottles and baby food there is a microwave available for you to use, and there are highchairs available.
+There are highchairs available to use indoor and outdoors.

 Keeping it local